 It is important to analyse the multi-faceted nature of challenges faced by the e-commerce industry.
 Online orders dictated by consumers’ varied purchasing patterns can include many small orders expected to be delivered within a quick timeframe—in warehouses with a high number of stock keeping units (SKU), this increases the labour-intensiveness of the picking process by increasing the travel distance for the picker with each small order.

-A semi-automated picking solution would be ideal in such cases, where the items are brought to the operator automatically using a conveyer system.
+A semi-automated picking solution would be ideal in such cases, where the items are brought to the operator automatically using a conveyor system.
 In certain scenarios, this increases the picker’s productivity up to 1,000 picks per hour per station.
 Since the goods are transported directly to them, travel time is minimised, ensuring optimal productivity.
 Human performance is a key factor that determines quality, throughput, and delivery times, and SSI Schaefer’s ergonomics@work!® provides a comfortable, sophisticated design to improve the goods-to-person picking experience—the keyword here being ergonomic.

 A clear example of this improved productivity is the Get and Pick Station.
 In Figure 1, we see a picker at a workstation that is design specifically for him—it is tilted at an angle based on his height and frame to protect his back and joints from stretching too far or too high.
 This setup also eliminates the time wasted on unnecessary movements because the layout is optimised for quick, effective order fulfilment.
 It is also noteworthy that this workstation comes with a simple user guidance, allowing the operator to focus on picking directly into the order container instead of being distracted by other peripheral tasks.